 Generally speaking, children of veterans are not directly eligible for VA loans.

-The VA loan benefit is specifically for veterans, active-duty service members, eligible surviving spouses, and some members of the National Guard and Reserves.
-However, there are a few scenarios in which a child of a veteran may be able to benefit from a VA loan indirectly.
+The VA home loan benefit is specifically for military veterans, active-duty service members, eligible surviving spouses, and some members of the National Guard and Reserves.
+However, there are a few scenarios in which a veteran’s child may be able to benefit from a VA loan indirectly.

 Assuming an Existing VA Loan